Working in MRI

 Program Mission and Goals

-The mission and purpose of the MiRIS MRI Program is to provide for both the personal and professional career development of each MRI student.
+The mission and purpose of the EPiC MRI Program is to provide for both the personal and professional career development of each MRI student.
 The general goals of the program are:

 - The students will demonstrate entry level knowledge and competency in the practice of MRI.